SGM Herbert A. Friedman (Ret.)

 North Korean soldier defectors wanted fountain pens and radios, but admitted that their officers said they contained explosives.
 The evil Americans and South Koreans waited for you to wind the watches or change the radio stations and then you were blown up.

-The 7th PSYOP Group recommended that in selecting gift items for the float program, the widest variety possible should be obtained.
+The 7th PSYOP Group recommended in an article titled The North Korean Defector that in selecting gift items for the float program, the widest variety possible should be obtained.
 No standard float package should be created; rather a variety of packages should be disseminated on each mission, and as far as possible each mission should include a new variety of float packages.

 The reasoning behind this recommendation is that if a standard package was created, it would be very easy for North Korean security forces to check the packages found by fishermen and tell if anything had been hidden away.
 By keeping the contents random, the security forces would never know what had originally been inside the float.